 Introduction to the tutorial

-This tutorial (and its two follow-up tutorials) targets programmers wishing to familiarize themselves with cryptology, its techniques, its mathematical and conceptual basis, and its lingo.
-The ideal user of this tutorial will have encountered various descriptions of cryptographic systems and general claims about the security or insecurity of particular software and systems, but without entirely understanding the background of these descriptions and claims.
+In general, this tutorial is aimed at programmers who wish to become familiar with cryptology, its techniques, its mathematical and conceptual basis, and its lingo.
+Most users will have encountered various descriptions of cryptographic systems and general claims about the security or insecurity of particular software and systems, but without entirely understanding the background of these descriptions and claims.
 Additionally, many users will be programmers and systems analysts whose employers have plans to develop or implement cryptographic systems and protocols (perhaps assigning such obligations to the very people who will benefit from this tutorial).